OxfordRSE/python-packaging-course/README.md

 ### 4. Deactivate your environment

-You're done.
+That's all!
 You can deactivate your environment with the following command:

     $ deactivate